MaddalenaCella/lcWGS_EquCab/README.md

 1. generate a list of genomic positions for the QTLs and Mendelian traits of interest run `Rscript data/gene_variants/all_traits.r`.
 The csv file (all_traits.csv) from which the genomic positions were obtained was manually curated by me based on the article: Ten years of the horse reference genome: insights into equine biology, domestication and population dynamics in the post-genome era.
 2. covert between a list of genomic positions in the format chromosome:start position-end position run `cat data/gene_variants/angsd_pos.txt | sed 's/:/\t/' | sed 's/-/\t/' > data/gene_variants/angsd_final.file`.
 3. finally, run the script `job_submissions/pheno_search.sh`.

+To produce tables with all Mendelian traits and QTLs included in the anlysis, as well as the phenotypic variants found in the horse sample `analysis/phenotype.r`.

 ## Status
 Project is: _in progress_